Sile735/mod_bombs_reforged/README.md

 - can be crafted from a Frost Unhold Fur and Serpent Skin

 ## New Perk: Grenadier
-- Found in Throwing Perk Tree at Tier 6.
+- Found in Throwing Perk Tree at Tier 7.
 - Effects
 ---- Increases the Range of Bomb Throwing by 1 (works with Slings also)
----- Reduces the AP of Throwing a Bomb by 1 (works with Slings also)
 ---- Reduces the Fatigue Cost of Throwing a Bomb by 25%
----- Gives a 60% chance of not wasting the bomb you just thrown, enabling it to be thrown again.
+---- Gives a 57% chance of not wasting the bomb you just thrown, enabling it to be thrown again.